protocode-community/getting-started/README.md

-# One rule of this team's repositories:
+# One rule
 We don't care if you break things.
 This is a playground and we encourage failing, because that means you try at least.
-Use this as a practice ground and enjoy contributing to projects you create with your fellow students.
+Use this as a practice ground and enjoy contributing to projects you create and maintain with your fellow students.

 # Setup and workflow
 Check out this free how-to at http://makeapullrequest.com/.